List of All Creatures Great and Small (1978 TV series) episodes

 This is a list of all 90 television episodes from the first seven series of the British television series All Creatures Great and Small.
 Dates shown are original broadcast dates on BBC One.

-The core quartet of characters — James Herriot, Siegfried Farnon, Tristan Farnon and Helen Herriot (née Alderson) — appear, unless otherwise stated.
+The core quartet of characters—James Herriot, Siegfried Farnon, Tristan Farnon and Helen Herriot (née Alderson)—appear, unless otherwise stated.
 James and Siegfried are the only two characters to appear in every episode.
 Tristan appears in 65 episodes, Helen in 87.
 The final appearances of regular cast members are also noted.

 Episodes

 Series 1 (1978)

-Filmed in 1977, the opening credits for the first three series feature Siegfried and James driving around the Dales and, at one point, sharing a laugh in the car.
-This is an excerpt from the Series 1 episode "Calf Love".
+Filmed in 1977, the opening credit sequence for the first three series feature Siegfried and James driving around the Dales and, at one point, sharing a laugh in the car.
+It is an excerpt from the Series 1 episode "Calf Love".
 The bridge they drive over is in Langthwaite.
 It is between there and Feetham that they splash their way through the ford.